daemondragon/C-norme/README.md

 ### Enumeration
 - [x] Enumerations values must be entirely capitalized.
 - [x] Enumerations values must appear on their own line.

+### Control structure
+- [x] Control structure keywords must be followed by a whitespace (including return, but only with arguments and sizeof).
+- [x] return (without argument), continue and break statement must be followed directly by a semicolon.
+- [ ] All switch conditions must ends with 'break' or 'return'.
+- [ ] Switch must contains a 'default' block.
+- [ ] Switch must only be used with enumeration.
+- [ ] Each 'case' conditions must be indented from the switch once, as well as the code following the 'case' from it.

 ### Typedef
 - [x] Structures names must be prefixed by 's_'.